Hi! My name is Karla Santillan.

 Immigration resonates with me strongly due to my heritage.
 My family immigrated from Ecuador shortly before my birth, leaving everything behind.
 Growing up, I saw my family struggle to adjust to life in the United States, giving me a multicultural perspective of the world.
 My parent’s story caused me to learn a valuable lesson: the only way through adversity is hard-work.

 Along with being a hard worker, I pride myself on my ability to empathize with others.
 Empathy is a leadership trait that is often underrated, but its role is paramount.
 By being able to connect with others, I can establish meaningful relationships that allow me to effectively lead.
-Through hard-work and empathy, I plan to achieve my future goals of becoming a leader in Fair Trade for Latin America.
-Specifically benefiting the indigenous women in the Andes mountains, which resonates with me strongly because of my Quechuan ancestors.
+Through hard-work and empathy, I plan to achieve my future goals of becoming an immigration lawyer that empowers families on their pathway to citizenship.